daviddenton/finagle-circuit/README.md

 ###Migration notes

+####v5.0.0
+- Upgrading to v6.41.0 of finagle-http.
+- *Note that the behaviour of timeouts has changed from v4.
+Previously, calls would NOT eagerly timeout, but merely register any call taking over n-seconds as a failure.
+Now, calls throw a

 ####v4.0.0
 - Upgrading to v6.30.0 of finagle-http.
 Finagle-httpx has been renamed as of this release, so have migrated the API to use this instead.